amlparkinson/AMLP-Professional_Blog/content/project/PCA/index.md

 # Background

 I am currently working on a project  to understand how topographic and climatic variables affected mortality of endemic Big-cone (*Pseudotsuga macrocarpa*) conifers in Los Padres National Forest after the 2007 Zaca Fire.
 Knowing how these variables interact to affect fire-induced mortality will help guide restoration efforts by prioritizing out-planting in areas most likely to survive future fires.
-ArcGIS was used to gather mean values for topographic variables such as elevation, aspect, topographic wetness index (TWI), and topographic position index (TPI) and climate variables; weather data was obtained as 30-year normals from the PRISM Climate Group^1^.
+ArcGIS was used to gather mean values for topographic variables such as elevation, aspect, topographic wetness index (TWI), and topographic position index (TPI) and climate variables; weather data was obtained as 30-year normals from the PRISM Climate Group (1).
 Here I will be exploring relationships between these environmental variables.

 # PCA
 ```{r, warning = F}